rcastellotti/gr/from-zero-to-sev.md

 Encryption at rest (designed to prevent the attacker from accessing the unencrypted data by ensuring the data is encrypted when on disk from Microsoft, cite properly) has been around for a long time, but this leaves a big part of daily computing unencrypted, namely RAM and CPU registers, to tackle this issue major chip producers started to develop a technlogy to enable "confidential computing", namely AMD Secure Encrypted Virtualization (SEV) and Intel Trusted Domain Extensions (TDX).
-In this short article we try to understand a little more about AMD SEV, assuming nothing and getting our hands dirty step by step.

 - https://www.amd.com/system/files/documents/using-amd-secure-encrypted-virtualization-encrypted-state-on-think-system-servers.pdf